-In accordance with the power of attorney on file with this office, a copy of this letter is being sent to A.
+In accordance with the power of attorney on file with this office, a copy of this letter is being sent to A and one of A's authorized representatives.

-Sincerely yours,
+Sincerely,

-W. Edward Williams Senior Technical Reviewer, Branch 1 Office of the Associate Chief Counsel (International)
+W. Edward Williams

+Senior Technical Reviewer, Branch 1

+Office of Associate Chief Counsel

+(International)